akrherz/lesync/webroot/README.md

 This is where certbot will write its temp files!

-`cd /opt/lesync/webroot; python -m SimpleHTTPServer 8081`
+`cd /opt/lesync/webroot; python3 -m http.server 8081`